barbatus/angular2-compiler/README.md

 TODO demo comes out as 1.4MB (not compressed) js-bundle in the default mode, at the same time it's of 1.1MB size in the AoT mode, which is 0.3MB less.
-It should be taken into account that for big apps difference can be even more substantial since more NPMs you use - there is more chance the number of unused exports increase making Tree Shaking to unleash its power.
+It should be taken into account that for big apps difference can be even more substantial since more NPMs you use -- more chance that the number of unused exports will increase making Tree Shaking to unleash fully its power.

 You can notice as well that the app runs a bit faster, thanks to the pre-compiled assets.